We offer internationally acclaimed degrees in Design, Māori Visual Arts, Fine Arts, Commercial Music and Creative Media Production.

 Take advantage of their connections with industry—companies like Weta Workshop and Ducati—so you can see how creative arts meets the real world and get a taste for life in a creative profession.

-Toi Rauwhārangi was ranked 1st in Asia Pacific by Red Dot in 2017, and continues to be the only school in Australasia to be included in the top 10.
+Toi Rauwhārangi is ranked 1st in Asia Pacific by Red Dot in 2019, and continues to be the only school in Australasia to be included in the top 10.
 Recognition by this international design agency gives us a distinctive seal of quality for our design programmes.

 Toi Rauwhārangi is ranked 1st for design and visual art research according to the 2018 New Zealand government Performance Based Research Funding round.

-We won both the Creative Gold category and was the Supreme Award winner of the 2018 Wellington Gold Awards, and w54 proud to see many of our graduates amongst the finalists.
+We won both the Creative Gold category and was the Supreme Award winner of the 2018 Wellington Gold Awards, and were proud to see many of our graduates amongst the finalists.

 Arthur Riley establishes New Zealand's first School of Design.